 Iconography in the PaintingAlthough the identity of the subjects is not certain, the woman's headdress suggests that they are indeed a married couple, as only unmarried women wore their hair down in 15th century Flanders.
 However, contrary to what many viewers think, the wife is not pregnant but is only holding her voluminous overdress at her chest, which was customary for the time.

 The exact meaning behind the couple's display of joining hands is still debated among art historians.
 While some suggest that it is symbolic of a marriage contract, others believe it is a gesture of consent for the wife to act on behalf of the husband's business dealings.Most of the objects on display in the room—like the chandelier, dyed fabrics, and imported foods—are there to subtly signify the couple's immense wealth.
-On the back wall of the room is a convex mirror which shows a reflection of two people, one of whom is very likely Van Eyck.
+On the back wall of the room is a convex mirror that shows a reflection of two people, one of whom is very likely Van Eyck.
 The mirror itself is thought to suggest the eye of God observing the scene.

 Above the mirror is a fanciful Latin inscription that says “Jan van Eyck was here 1434.”
 This reaffirms the artist's presence in his own work.Many of Van Eyck's color choices are believed to be indicative of hidden meanings.
 The woman's green dress, for instance, could possibly symbolize hope, most likely the hope of having a child.
 Likewise, the red curtains and bedsheets in the background could imply intimacy between the married couple.
 Between them is a small dog which is commonly included in paintings as a symbol for fidelity.
 Altogether, the iconography of The Arnolfini Portrait weaves a picture of an affluent merchant couple basking in the riches of their success.
 At the same time, it also displays a mastery of color, space, and storytelling by Van Eyck that was revolutionary for the time.